Medics demand urgent help for alleged Palestine activist on prison hunger strike

 The 28-year-old, who is on the 20th day of her hunger strike, has critically low blood sugar levels and is at risk of cardiac arrest, a letter written by the medics said.

-She is waiting to go on trial in April 2026, accused of breaking into an Israel-based defence firm in South Gloucestershire and causing more than £1 million worth of damage.
+She is waiting to go on trial in April 2026, accused of breaking into an Israel-based defence firm in south Gloucestershire and causing more than £1 million of damage.

 The group of medical professionals has written to NHS England’s health and justice team and the prison’s governor to raise their serious concerns about her situation.